facsert/Learning/Tool/ansible.md

  $ ansible-console

  $ ansible <host pattern> -m <module> -a <args>
- $ ansilbe all -m shell -a "ifconfig"
+ $ ansible all -m shell -a "ifconfig"
+ >
 ```

 ### 查询